philipplive/Basic-website-screenshot-webservice/README.md

 # Basic website screenshot webservice
-Start a simple webservice for taking screenshots of a website.
+Node.js script for start a simple webservice to taking screenshots of a website.
+(Windows only)

 ## Usage example
 Start the web-service in the CMD: